zdravkov/kendo-docs/api/dataviz/chart.md

 ### series.type="scatter".tooltip.visible `Boolean`*(default: false)*

 A value indicating if the tooltip should be displayed.

 ### series.type="scatter".xAxis `String`*(default: primary)*

 The name of the X axis to use.

 ### series.type="scatter".yAxis `String`*(default: primary)*

 The name of the Y axis to use.

-### series.type="scatterLine"
+### series.type="scatterLine" `Object`

 Available options for scatter line series: